 Some other themes emerged too.
 In particular, the challenge to improve our industry’s sustainability, and this is very much a focus area for Acro.
 Whether it’s establishing an environmentally responsible manufacturing site, analysing the lifecycle environmental impact of our products, or applying reduce/reuse/recycle principles to the product design, we really feel a responsibility to drive this going forward.

 Another theme was customisation – no airline is the same, and we at Acro pride ourselves on our ability to respond with agility to meet each airlines individual requirements.
 Listening is key to this, to properly understand the priorities and operational needs of each customer and then tailor our offer accordingly.

 And finally, innovation.
-We’re committed to driving innovation in product and process so that we can be better ever day.
-AIX2022 illustrated that more than ever, in a dynamic environment where you never know what’s around the corner, it’s imperative to be able to stay ahead of the game.
+We’re committed to driving innovation in product and process so that we can be better every day.
+AIX 2022 illustrated that more than ever, in a dynamic environment where you never know what’s around the corner, it’s imperative to be able to stay ahead of the game.

 As the dust settles on AIX 2022, we’re already starting to look ahead to AIX 2023, with all the chat in the airport and on the plane home about next year’s stand and the products that we will be able to showcase there.
 So, watch out Hamburg, Acro is coming back to make an even bigger and better impact in 2023.